sal55/langs/oldmdocs.md

 ### Identifiers

-Identifier names consist of A-Z, a-z, 0-9 and _ and $.
+Identifier names consist of A-Z, a-z, 0-9 and _ and $ (can't start with a digit).

 Identifiers are case-insensitive throughout M source code, so abc, Abc and ABC (as well as abC, aBc, aBC, AbC and ABc) are all equivalent.